 Test Your Material

-Write down what you’re planning to say and practice.
-And when you’re done practicing, rehearse a little more.
+Write down what you’re planning to say and practice your speech.
+And when you’re done practicing, rehearse a little more in front of the mirror.
 Then you should find an audience to practice in front of to help you iron out any kinks.
 Ask your girlfriend, a coworker, the homeless guy on the corner — anyone.
 When it’s over, ask which parts of your speech worked, and which parts made them want to pelt you with tomatoes.

 Control Your Mannerisms

 You might use the word “like” too often, or say “uhh” during every pause, or maybe you tap your fingers on the desk or podium.
 Not only will those subconscious tics make you look like an amateur, but they’ll also distract the audience.
 Since you won’t notice them — trying to find them would like trying to smell your own breath — ask your rehearsal audience to spot them.
 And make sure you tell them to be brutally honest.
 It might sting a little, but a few people calling you out will be much less humiliating than an entire room.